Frequently Asked Questions

 If your child learns at an average rate, $200 a year for new repertoire would be more than adequate.
 If they’re very studious and learn new repertoire and skills very quickly, they may require more.

-There is also a $67 annual enrolment fee.
+There is also a $69 annual enrolment fee.
 This pays for their music diary and all of their performance opportunities throughout the year.
 This is payable upon enrolment, and then annually in term one.

 What if I can't make a session or if I'm sick?

 Just as schools don’t refund missed days from school, we cannot refund a missed lesson.
 In reserving your lesson time we are keeping that time especially for you.
 Obviously, we would love for you to let us know that you can’t make it.
-If a student is unwell, they may have the option to Skype with their teacher during their lesson time to discuss what to continue with for the week.
+If a student is unwell, they may have the option to have an online with their teacher during their lesson time to discuss what to continue with for the week.

 If a student is absent, the teacher will make use of the allocated time to develop the student’s learning program; it is never wasted.
 It’s also important that our teachers don’t become unwell, so please keep this in mind when deciding whether to send your child to their lesson.